-If someone other than the parent/guardian is going to pick up your child, please make sure they are listed on the emergency contact form in the office, and please inform the teacher with a written note.
+If someone other than the parent/guardian is going to pick up your child, please make sure they are listed on the emergency contact form in the office, and please inform the teacher.

 If there is a day when you need to pick up your child before the normal release time, please let your child's teacher know that morning, and sign your child out in the office before picking them up.